SujalPatil21/Java-Projects/Largest_Of_Three_Numbers/README.md

 ## How to Run
 1. Open the project in any Java IDE (IntelliJ, Eclipse, VS Code) or terminal.
 2. Compile and run `Largest_Number_Of_Three.java`.
-3. Enter three numbers when prompted.
+3. Enter three numbers when prompted .
 4. The program will display which number is the largest.

 ---